Avinasui/Customer-Sentiment-Analysis-on-Airlines/README.md

 ## Repository Structure

-- **`python_nlp_script.py`**: Python script for preprocessing text data, applying NLP techniques, and generating sentiment analysis from customer reviews.
+- **`python_nlp_script.ipynb`**: Python script for preprocessing text data, applying NLP techniques, and generating sentiment analysis from customer reviews.

-- **`web_scrape_automation.py`**: Python script deployed on IBM Cloud for daily web scraping of new reviews from Skytrax.
+- **`web_scrape_automation.ipynb`**: Python script deployed on IBM Cloud for daily web scraping of new reviews from Skytrax.

 - **`PowerBI_report.pptx`**: PowerPoint presentation containing visualizations and insights derived from the analyzed data using Power BI.